-We normally require a minimum 2:1 honours degree, or international equivalent, usually in law, social sciences or humanities.
-Other qualifications will be considered as will applications from candidates with work experience in a relevant field.
+We require a minimum 2:1 honours degree, or international equivalent, in law, social sciences or humanities.
+Other qualifications will be considered and relevant work experience will be taken into consideration alongside qualifications.

 Months of entry

-As a student on the Certificate you’ll take fewer modules than classmates studying toward the MA in International Criminology.
-The PG Certificate allows you to choose four taught modules from the MA programme, with the option to study on a full or part time basis.
+You’ll take fewer modules than classmates studying toward the MA International Criminology.
+The PG Certificate allows you to choose four taught modules from the MA programme, with the option to study on a full or part-time basis.